helm-unittest/helm-unittest/DOCUMENT.md

 - **suite**: *string, optional*.
 The suite name to show on test result output.

 - **templates**: *array of string, recommended*.
 The template files scope to test in this suite.
 The full chart will be rendered, however only the listed templates are filtered for validation.
 Template files that are put in a templates sub-folder can be addressed with a linux path separator.
 Also the `templates/` can be omitted.
-Partial templates (which are prefixed with and `_`) are added automatically even if it is in a templates sub-folder, you don't need to add them again.
+Using wildcards it is possible to test multiple templates without listing them one-by-one.
+Partial templates (which are prefixed with and `_`) are added automatically even if it is in a templates sub-folder, you don't need to add them.

 - **release**: *object, optional*.
 Define the `{{ .Release }}` object.
   - **name**: *string, optional*.
 The release name, default to `"RELEASE-NAME"`.